databrickslabs/tempo/docs/about/user-guide.rst

 Skew Join Optimized AS OF Join
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The purpose of the skew optimized as of join is to bucket each set of partition_cols to get the latest source record merged onto the fact table
+The purpose of the skew optimized as of join is to bucket each set of series IDs to get the latest source record merged onto the fact table

 Parameters
 ^^^^^^^^^^

 * ts_col = timestamp column for sorting
-* partition_cols = partition columns for defining granular time series for windowing and sorting
+* series_ids = columns for defining granular time series for windowing and sorting
 * tsPartitionVal = value to break up each partition into time brackets
 * fraction = overlap fraction
 * right_prefix = prefix used for source columns when merged into fact table